 First City Student Short - Less than 45 minutes

 Cash awards/trophies are expected to be given for best in each category.
 Additional awards may be added at the discretion of the festival staff and judges.
-Scholarships will be awarded for best First City Student Short the Andy Entwistle Spirit Award and the Dandelion Award for Local Women in Film.
+Scholarships/cash awards/trophies will be given for best First City Student Short the Andy Entwistle Spirit Award and the Dandelion Award for Local Women in Film.

 The First City Student Short category is open to Leavenworth County High School students (grades 9-12).